CVE-2026-35903: n/a

 Technical Analysis

 CVE-2026-35903 describes an authentication bypass vulnerability in the RTSP service of MERCURY MIPC252W IP camera firmware 1.0.5 Build 230306 Rel.79931n.
-The device performs Digest authentication correctly only on the initial DESCRIBE request but does not validate the Digest response parameter on subsequent RTSP requests within the same session.
-Consequently, an attacker who has successfully authenticated once can reuse the nonce and session identifier to issue unauthorized RTSP control commands without recomputing a valid Digest response, potentially controlling the camera's streaming session.
+The device performs Digest authentication correctly only on the initial DESCRIBE request but does not validate the Digest response parameter in subsequent RTSP requests within the same session.
+Consequently, an attacker who has successfully authenticated once can reuse the nonce and session identifier to issue unauthorized RTSP control commands without computing a valid Digest response.
+This allows unauthorized control over RTSP methods such as SETUP, PLAY, and TEARDOWN, potentially leading to full compromise of the camera's streaming control.

 Potential Impact